hatfieldlibrary/bookreader--kiosk/README.md

 # Book Reader

 This project is based on the [ **Internet Archive BookReader** ](https://github.com/internetarchive/bookreader) project.
-That project includes demo implementations included here.
-This project also extends the original Internet Archives project with a custom kiosk mode that we use with touch screen displays.
+That project includes demo implementations that are included here.

+This project also extends the original Internet Archives project with a custom kiosk mode that can be used with touch screen kiosk displays.

-The **Internet Archive BookReader** code has been repackaged for use with the  [gulp](https://github.com/gulpjs/gulp) build system.
+**Internet Archive BookReader** code is repackaged here for use with the  [gulp](https://github.com/gulpjs/gulp) build system.
 For syncrhonized browser testing, use the following:

 ```javascript